amphp/dns/docs/index.md

 It respects the system's hosts file on Unix and Windows based systems, so it works just fine in environments like Docker with named containers.

 The package uses a global default resolver with can be accessed and changed via `Amp\Dns\resolver()`.
 If an argument other than `null` is given, the given resolver is used as global instance.
-The instance is automatically bound to the current event loop.
-If you replace the event loop via `Amp\Loop::set()`, then you have to set a new global resolver.

 Usually you don't have to change the resolver.
 If you want to use a custom configuration for a certain request, you can create a new resolver instance and use that instead of changing the global one.